mre/endler.dev/content/2024/the-dying-web/index.md

 {{ figure(src="travolta.gif") }}

-At conferences and in coworking spaces, it's always the same image: people using some distribution of Chrome.
+At conferences and in coworking spaces, it's always the same scene: people using some flavor of Chrome.
-Sometimes it's called Brave, sometimes Chromium, most of the time it's just Google Chrome.
+Sometimes it's Brave, sometimes Chromium, most of the time it's just Google Chrome.

 I find that hilariously appalling.